learn-javascript-courses/learn-javascript/backers.md

 Meet the Backers
 ================

+This project was [funded on Kickstarter](https://www.kickstarter.com/projects/ericelliott/learn-javascript).
+We raised 250% of our goal.
 These courses would not exist without the support of the following backers:

 ## 3-Course Backers
 * workFunc